syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Appearance-and-Styling.md

 ## Customize rows and cells

 In TreeGrid, while rendering rows  `RowDataBound` event will be triggered for rows.
 Similarly `QueryCellInfo` event will be triggered for every cells.
-Using these events we can customize the tree grid rows and cells at initial load.
+Using these events we can customize the TreeGrid rows and cells at initial load.

-The below code example shows how to customize the rows and cells in tree grid.
+The below code example shows how to customize the rows and cells in TreeGrid.

 {% highlight CSHTML %}